azerion/gamedock-sdk/docs/smartAdvertisements.md

 <!-- tabs:end -->

+> [!WARNING]
-> It is highly recommended that you wait for this callback before doing any advertisement logic!
+> The game has to wait for this callback before doing any advertisement logic.

 ## Handling Banner Ads